By Dietrich Apel

 By Larry B. Schuknecht

 For those who may not know me, let me introduce myself.
 My name is Larry B. Schuknecht.
 I operate a business known as Dutchman Wood Works.
+Click Here to go directly to my web site.
 I do many types of custom fine wood and metal work.
 My specialty is the repair and restoration of antique and classic long guns and custom stock making.
 I began collecting antique guns about 50 years ago when in my late teens.
 I have been a member of the German Gun Collectors Association since my good friend Dietrich founded it.
 I had the privelidge of accompanying him on two tours of Germany in 2000 and 2008.
 He has always had my support in his efforts to educate the world about the rich German heritage of Guns and Hunting.

 In July of 2016 Dietrich voiced his concern about carrying on the web site noting that at his age it was becoming a burden.
 After some consideration I offered to take it over and with his agreement we began the transfer and my web host began giving it a fresh look while maintaining the same great information.